List of Warriors characters: Ashfur

 Former warrior of ThunderClan.
 Ashfur fell in love with Squirrelflight.
 He was heartbroken when Squirrelflight chose Bramblestar over him in Sunset.
 He began plotting destruction against Squirrelflight, and tried to kill her father and her kits.
 After he died, he used his time in StarClan to plan his takeover of the living Clans.
 In The Broken Code, he sent fake visions to Shadowsight, medicine cat of ShadowClan, and possessed Bramblestar.
 He also blocked the connection between StarClan and the living Clans and enslaved the souls of many dead cats, which threatened to destroy the living Clans, StarClan, and the Dark Forest.
 All three aforementioned groups were forced to fight alongside each other in order to save their existences in A Light in the Mist, and Ashfur's spirit was killed.

-Bramblestar
+Brambleclaw

 Leader of ThunderClan after Firestar.
 Son of Tigerstar.
 He journeys with a group of cats from each Clan to the ocean, where they learn of their forest home's imminent destruction.
 With this group, he then leads the Clans to their new territories.
 He mated with Squirrelflight, with whom he had two kits: Sparkpelt and Alderheart.
 His body was possessed by Ashfur, and for a time his spirit was cast out from his body, trapped in the Dark Forest.
 He eventually defeated Ashfur and took his body back.
+In A Starless Clan, he steps down as leader.